phihes/pici/notes.md

 #### Issues

 - [ ] fix: indicators "xxx per day" produce inf values --> likely due to quantization of dates & diff=0
+- [ ] fix: centralities for new participants (at time of first post...) should be 0 and not nan

 #### Testing & documentation